 Investors can (knowingly or unknowingly) invest in high dividend yield companies that may not be considered strong companies.
 An example would be Pacific Century Regional Development (SGX: P15).
 While it has a current yield of about 8%, the company is making losses.
 Even if a company gives a high yield – if it has a downward-trending share price – the gains made from our dividends will eventually be offset by the lower share price.

 The takeaway here is that dividend investing is neither safer nor riskier compared to other investment strategies like value investing or growth investing.
 Rather, it’s the companies that we choose to invest in that will determine the level of risk we are taking on in our investment portfolio.

 Reinvesting Your Dividends

-Dividend income that we earn from our investments can be deployed in any manner we choose.
+The dividend income that we earn from our investments can be deployed in any manner we choose.
 If we are in a retirement phase, the dividend income can be used for our daily living expenses.
 For those who don’t need the income yet, the dividends can be reinvested in the stock market.
-We can invest it back in the same stock or other stocks we choose.
+We can invest it back in the same stock, or other stocks we choose.